 Day 3 (B, L)

-The highlight of our tour will be visiting the Mezquita, the Great Mosque of Cordoba which has a cathedral inside it, one of the most unusual and beautiful buildings in the world.
+Today you will enjoy an indepth tour of Cordoba with our local guide.
+The highlight of your tour will be visiting the Mezquita, the Great Mosque of Cordoba which has a cathedral inside it, one of the most unusual and beautiful buildings in the world.
+You will also see one of the two remaining synagogue in the whole of Andalucia.
+Delve into the gorgeous gardens of the Alcazar to complete this marvellous walking tour of Cordoba.

-This evening will be free for you to retrace your steps at your own pace and lose yourselves in this marvellous city, stopping off for tapas as and when you see fit.
+This afternoon will be free for you to retrace your steps at your own pace and lose yourselves in this marvellous city.
+We will give you all sorts of ideas for your freetime.
+Perhaps, the Fine Art Museum, perhaps an Arabic Hammam and massage or maybe a siesta and time for reflection at your beautiful hotel.

 Day 5 (B, L, D)